How do I get ING's additional Savings Maximiser variable rate?

 What is a Client Number and an Account Number?

-Your unique client number is a simple way of identifying yourself with ING.
-You can easily find your client number in the ING App by tapping More and selecting Your profile
+Your unique Client Number is a simple way of identifying yourself with ING.
+You can find it:

 How will you verify my identity?

-Can I withdraw from my Personal Term Deposit?
+Can I access or withdraw from my Personal Term Deposit?

 Where your Term Deposit is closed early, the funds will be transferred to your nominated linked bank account.